Johannes Holzmann: Early life and Berlin

-During his time in Berlin, knew a number of well-known writers and bohemians.
+During his time in Berlin, he knew a number of well-known writers and bohemians.
 He was very close friends with Else Lasker-Schüler, a famous Expressionist poet.
 She was the one who gave the nickname Senna Hoy, a reversal of his first name, but also had several other pet names for him.
 Erich Mühsam also had great respect for Holzmann, though he sometimes criticized him for his "somewhat fanciful and adventurous demeanor".
 The Austrian anarchist Pierre Ramus called him "the most indefatigable Bohemian proletarian of the German-speaking anarchist movement".
 Holzmann's work was repeatedly the target of censorship by the Prussian authorities.
 Of the 25 issues of Der Kampf, 11 were banned.
 In 1905, Holzmann fled Prussia and moved to Zurich, Switzerland.
 Sources disagree on what led him to flee.
 According to Walter Fähnders, a professor for German literature, it was because he wrote a short text that could interpreted as a depiction of a homosexual encounter.
 It was to be published in Der Kampf.
 However, the issue was banned and confiscated, because it was deemed obscene.
 At the same time and for the same reason, the government confiscated nude drawings by the artist Fidus and banned the poem "Die Freundschaft" ("Friendship") by Friedrich Schiller, one of the best known poets in German history.
 Holzmann was sentenced to either pay a fine or spend six days in prison.
 Instead, he decided to flee Prussia and move to Switzerland.
 According to Stefan Otto, a journalist, however, he had been monitored by the police.
 Annoyed by this, he wrote a letter to the chief of the Berlin police, threatening to punch the next person he caught spying on him in the face.
 For this, he was sentenced to four months in prison, but he decided to flee rather than serve the sentence, according to Otto.